gubbin/bucky/README.rst

       --disable-statsd      Disable the StatsD server
       --graphite-ip=IP      IP address of the Graphite/Carbon server [127.0.0.1]
       --graphite-port=INT   Port of the Graphite/Carbon server [2003]
+      --disable-graphite    Disable the Graphite/Carbon backend
+      --enable-opentsdb     Enable the OpenTSDB backend
-      --full-trace          Display full error if config file fails to load --log-level=NAME      Logging output verbosity [INFO]
+      --opentsdb-ip=IP      IP address of the OpenTSDB server [127.0.0.1] --opentsdb-port=INT   Port of the OpenTSDB server [4242] --enable-tcollector   Enable the TCollector backend (writes to STDOUT) --full-trace          Display full error if config file fails to load --log-level=NAME      Logging output verbosity [INFO]
       --version             show program's version number and exit